Use filters to view only events that match certain criteria. Teamup supports filtering by keywords, by sub-calendars

 Filter by custom event fields

-- You can add more than one choice from the custom event field to the filter.
+- You can filter by one or multiple choice field options.
 For example, you could filter events by both “Healthy eating” and “Morning walk” choices shown in the example above.

-- To filter by custom event field, use the drop-down menu or type text into the filter and select the option you want to use.
+- To filter by custom event fields, use the drop-down menu or type text into the filter and select the option you want to use.

 Use filters in combination